ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 The `system.tables` table is used in `SHOW TABLES` query implementation.

-## system.zookeeper
+## system.zookeeper {#system.zookeeper}

 The table does not exist if ZooKeeper is not configured.
 Allows reading data from the ZooKeeper cluster defined in the config.
-The query must have a 'path' equality condition in the WHERE clause.
+The query must have a ‘path’ equality condition in the WHERE clause.
 This is the path in ZooKeeper for the children that you want to get data for.

 The query `SELECT * FROM system.zookeeper WHERE path = '/clickhouse'` outputs data for all children on the `/clickhouse` node.
-To output data for all root nodes, write path = '/'.
+To output data for all root nodes, write path = ‘/’.
-If the path specified in 'path' doesn't exist, an exception will be thrown.
+If the path specified in ‘path’ doesn’t exist, an exception will be thrown.

 Columns: